Gladstone's Library

-Gladstone's Library, known until 2010 as St Deiniol's Library (Llyfrgell Deiniol Sant), is a residential library in Hawarden, Flintshire, Wales.
-It is a Grade I listed building and a registered charity.
+Gladstone's Library, known until 2010 as St Deiniol's Library (Llyfrgell Deiniol Sant), is a residential library in Hawarden, Flintshire, Wales, UK.

-Gladstone's Library is Britain's only Prime Ministerial Library and the national memorial to William Ewart Gladstone.

-It is home to a collection of more than 250,000 printed items, including theological, historical, cultural and political materials.
+Gladstone's Library is Britain's only Prime Ministerial Library and serves as the national memorial to William Ewart Gladstone.
+It is home to a large collection of printed items and archives that reflects Gladstone's main interests in history, literature, theology, and politics.

-Foundation
+History

 The library was founded by William Gladstone in 1894.
 He was eager to share his personal library with others, especially those who faced financial constraint.
 He would allow bright children and young adults of the village of Hawarden to use his collection.
-His desire, his daughter Mary Gladstone said, was to "bring together books who had no readers with readers who had no books".
+His daughter Mary Gladstone said that his desire was to "bring together books who had no readers with readers who had no books".

-In 1895, at the age of 85, William Gladstone gave £40,000 to the library and much of his own collection.
-Armed with only his valet and one of his daughters, William Gladstone wheeled 32,000 books three quarters of a mile between his home at Hawarden Castle and the library.
+In 1895, at the age of 85, William Gladstone gave £40,000 to the library as well as much of his own book collection.
+With the help of his daughter and his valet, he wheeled a selection of his books three quarters of a mile (1.2km) between his home at Hawarden Castle and the library.
 He unpacked them and put them onto shelves using his own classification system.

-In a diary entry dated 23 December 1895, he concisely described the library's founding thus:
+In a diary entry dated 23 December 1895, he described the library's founding:

 "I have this day constituted my trust at St Deiniol's.
 The cost of the work has been I think £41 to £42000, including some charges of maintenance to Dec.
 31. 95.
 May God of His mercy prosper it."

 Following his death in 1898, a public appeal was launched for funds to provide a permanent building to house the collection and replace the temporary structure.
 The £9,000 raised provided an imposing building, designed by John Douglas, which was officially opened by Earl Spencer on 14 October 1902 as the National Memorial to W.E.
 Gladstone.
-The Gladstone family were themselves to fulfill the founder's vision by funding the residential wing, which welcomed its first resident on 29 June 1906.
+The Gladstone family fulfilled the founder's vision by funding the residential wing, which welcomed its first resident on 29 June 1906.

+Facilities

+The library is a Grade I listed building and a registered charity.

+The building includes historical reading rooms, 26 bedrooms for overnight guests, a guest lounge, cafe and restaurant.

+The library runs regular tours, talks, workshops, masterclasses and residential courses.

+Collections

+The library holds 20,000 volumes belonging to William Ewart Gladstone in its Foundation Collection, many of which contain Gladstone's own annotations, as well as over 150,000 books, pamphlets, and journals in its circulating collection.

+It also holds the Glynne-Gladstone Archive, containing the personal, family, business, and estate correspondence and papers of the Glynne and Gladstone families.